zengular/react-widget-repository/README.md

 ### Props

 Repository will pass all `data-attributes` as props to your component, including the tag's content as `innerHtml` to work with.
-Therefore you can pass compex data to the widget within innerHTML as JSON.
+Therefore you can pass complex data to the widget within innerHTML as JSON.

 ```json
 {